diegoclearmetal/places-autocomplete/README.md

 ## The Challenge
 You have an API that allows you to look up countries based on partial names located at `http://localhost:3000/api/countries?q=<your+input>`.
 Use this endpoint to implement a text input with autocomplete functionality.

-The component will ideally meet the following requirements:
+The solution should meet the minimum following requirements:
 - As user enters text into the input, a lookup is performed and suggested results are presented.
 - If user selects an option from the results list, the text input's value is then set to that country's name.

+- The app should also have another component that displays the currently selected country.

 # Create React App